 Fact: Potential customers will make snap decisions about your new business based on your website.

 How many times have you visited a website and immediately clicked-off because it didn’t meet your immediate expectations?
 We all do it because it’s so easy to just scroll further down a Google search results page to find another business offering something similar or the same as you.
-So, if your startup business is going to get off the ground it’s critical you get the website right.
+So, if your business is going to get off the ground it’s critical you get the website right.

 At Instilled, we have been designing and building business websites for over 10 years.
 We know the pitfalls and the processes needed to ensure your build project runs smoothly.

-Below is our list of the things you need to be considering when planning a website for a small startup business with a small budget.
+Below is our list of the things you need to be considering when planning a website for a small business with a small budget.

 1. Domain name first then the business name